jurakovic/2fa-cli/README.md

 Each time the `add` or `get` commands are used, the tool prompts for a password to encrypt or decrypt secret keys.

-For convenience, the password can also be set using the `_2FA_CLI_PASSWORD` environment variable.
+For convenience, the password can also be set using the `_2FA_CLI_PASSWORD` environment variable, but be aware of security implications.

 ```
 # Linux example